-There’s no denying that escalating debt can cause sleepless nights at the very least, and lead to legitimate, diagnosable depression if it continues to grow.
-Step one in stopping the debt spiral is to track your spending.
-(It’s never too late to start a new New Year’s resolution!)
+There’s no denying that escalating debt can cause sleepless nights at the very least, and lead to legitimate, diagnosable depression if the debt continues to grow.
+Step one in stopping a debt spiral is to track your spending.
+It’s never too late to start a new year’s resolution, right?

-Start small: For the next week, keep track of everything you spend money on, from the change you pop into the office vending machine to utility bills and credit card purchases.
-At the end of the week, tally it all up and you’ll likely start to see some areas where you could cut back.
+Make short-term goals and start small.
+So for the next week, keep track of everything you spend money on, from the change you pop into the office vending machine to utility bills and credit card purchases.
+At the end of the week, tally it all up and you’ll likely catch some areas where you could cut back.

-Rather than spending money on movies tickets and overpriced professional sporting events (and the pricey snacks and drinks that go with the show), why not investigate some of the countless free activities that take place every day?
-In addition to libraries, community centres, city hall, and other public spaces feature free seminars and presentations; many museums and theatres offer regular free or pay-what-you-can admission nights; and rather than paying to watch some overpaid pros, why not get a group of friends together for a pickup game?
-It’ll be good for heart, soul, and wallet.
+Rather than spending money on movie tickets and overpriced professional sporting events (and the pricey snacks and drinks that go with the show), why not investigate some of the countless free activities that take place every day?
+Check your city’s website for featured free events in your community, from museum exhibits and fitness boot camps, to theatre shows and concerts.
+Not to mention libraries, community centres, and other public spaces that may feature free seminars and presentations from time to time.
+Or rather than paying to go to a movie or a game, why not get a group of friends together for a movie night or a pickup game?
+Combine that with a potluck too to save on dinner!
+It’ll be good for the heart, soul, stomach, and wallet.

-While it identifies a very real frame of mind and financial institution for many people, it turns out that the concept of “Blue Monday” had a dubious start.
-Initially fabricated by a now-defunct UK travel channel, the concept also cited a “Cardiff University professor” as the source of the supposed Monday Blues formula – who in reality was a part-time night school teacher who was paid to put his name to the report.
-In a weird case of life imitating fiction, however, a legitimate Cardiff University professor, Dr. Dean Burnett, has stated in the annual Blue Money stories that he’s asked to comment on that the concept has legs.
-“It’s gotten to the point where, for me, the third Monday in January really is the most depressing day of the year,” he wrote in the Guardian before last year’s “Blue Monday” dawned.
+While it identifies as a very real frame of mind and financial institution for many people, it turns out that the concept of “Blue Monday” had a dubious start.
+Initially fabricated in a press release by a now-defunct UK travel channel, the release cited the source as a “Cardiff University professor” … who in reality was a part-time night school teacher who was paid to put his name to the report.